 Delegation of directors’ powers

-The directors may delegate any of their powers and functions to a committee, a director, an employee of the company (such as a chief executive officer) or any other person, as they consider appropriate.
+The directors may delegate any of their powers and functions to a committee, a director, an employee of the company (such as a chief executive officer or general manager) or any other person, as they consider appropriate.

-The delegation must be recorded in the company’s minute book.
+The delegation must be recorded in the company’s minute book or other means of documenting directors’ meetings and approval of the minutes.

 Payments to directors